Read time 4 minutes

-Regarding the desirable size of PST files, Microsoft provides the following guidelines:
+In terms of the recommended size for PST files, Microsoft offers the following guidelines: